 It is a common misconception that a belt specified by a supplier as being 'abrasion resistant' should naturally be expected not to wear quickly.
-In actual fact, there are a number of different kinds of wear and abrasion because of the wide variety and often very aggressive nature of materials that are carried on conveyor belts.
-Heavy and/or sharp objects such as rocks (basalt, quartz etc) can cause cutting and gouging of the belt surface while 'fine' materials such as aggregate, sand and gravel literally act like sandpaper constantly scouring the rubber cover.
+In actual fact, because of the variety of materials that are carried on conveyor belts, there are a number of different causes of wear and abrasion.
+For example, heavy and/or sharp objects such as rocks can cause cutting and gouging of the belt surface while 'fine' materials such as aggregate, sand and gravel literally act like sandpaper constantly scouring the rubber cover.
+For this reason, there are different types of abrasion resistant cover.

 There are two internationally recognised sets of standards for abrasion, EN ISO 14890 (H, D and L) and DIN 22102 (Y, W and X).
-In Europe, it is the longer-established DIN standards that are most commonly recognised and accepted.
+In Poland, it is the longer-established DIN standards that are most commonly recognised and accepted.
 Generally speaking, DIN Y relates to 'normal' service conditions and DIN W for resistance to abrasion, cutting, impact (from high drop heights), and gouging resulting from large lump sizes of heavy and sharp materials.